ascii-monk123/Restaurant/README.md

 A restaurant cli management tool made using python This project follows object oriented programming pattern.
 Everything in this project is treated as an object.
 A user can add customer ,book seats for customers as well as generate bills which will be stored permanently in a txt file.
 JSON is used as a temporary database for the project.
 File handling is done in an efficient manner so that no errors happen when altering the contents of the file.
-More features will be added to the project in the future.
+More features will be added to the project in the future.This project also uses recursive binary search for efficiently finding items in the file as well as mergesort in order to efficiently sort the data.